Dr Helen Walls

 I am an Associate Editor of the journal BMC Obesity.
 I am also an Honorary Senior Fellow at the University of Melbourne and a Research Associate at the University of the Witwatersrand.

 I am Module Organiser for PHM109 'Health Policy, Process and Power' on the distance learning MSc in Public Health.
-I also lecture on the module 'Globalisation and Health' and supervise distance learning student projects for the MSc Global Health Policy.
+I also lecture on the module 'Globalisation and Health', am involved in developing the module 'Law and Global Health Policy' and supervise distance learning student projects for the MSc Global Health Policy.

-I currently co-supervise PhD students, and welcome applications from current MSc students to supervise summer projects on food systems and policy and other areas related to my research interests.
+I currently supervise PhD students, and welcome applications from current MSc students to supervise summer projects on food systems and policy and other areas related to my research interests.

-I currently lead a programme of work funded by the Drivers of Food Choice Competitive Grants Program (Bill and Melinda Gates Foundation; UK Department for International Development) examining the impact of Malawi's agricultural input subsidy programme on food choice and dietary diversity.
+One of these research projects, which I lead, examines the impact of Malawi's agricultural input subsidy programme on food choice and dietary diversity.
 This is in collaboration with colleagues at the University of Malawi and the School of Oriental & African Studies.

 I am also involved in work examining the use of evidence to inform health policy making, and trade in health services and migration.